paulhegedus/OFPE/README.md

 boundaries associated with their experimental fields to set up their database.
 These farm boundaries that encompass the fields within a farmer’s ownership/management purview are imported as assets into Google Earth Engine and imported into the database.
-See [this link](*TODO:%20Tutorial%20as%20html%20for%20making%20farm/field%20boundaries%20&%20setting%20up%20postgres%20server*) for creating a shapefile of a field and farm boundary.
+See this [tutorial 2](*TODO:%20Tutorial%20as%20html%20for%20making%20farm/field%20boundaries%20&%20setting%20up%20postgres%20server*) for creating a shapefile of a field and farm boundary.

 The process for creating a database is outlined in the activity diagram